gcallah/BookReviews/biggar.md

 failing to mention the city's much more important role in ending the slave trade.

+Biggar then relates the case of Frances Widdowson, who was fired from her professorship at Mount Royal University for questioning the notion of "indigenous science."
+This is especially ironic because, while "indigenous" people certainly knew lots of interesting things, and it is foolish to dismiss them as ignorant savages, to insist that the knowledge they had was "science" is to demand it fit into a western framework.

 ## Tyranny

 Biggar sees this aversion to reason and evidence (when they interfere